Monument to honor US-Mexican dual citizens slain in Mexico

 “Broken hearts, defeated, and through the fault of crime.
 I personally do not understand how so many people continue to die in such a beautiful country, such good people and with such richness,” community member Margaret Langford said at Saturday’s ceremony.
 “I was born in Chihuahua but I have been living for 20 years here in La Mora, a place that was so tranquil and neighbors we treasure so much.”

-“I love my country and it pains me to my soul to think of not being able to live here,” Langford said.
+“I love this country and it pains me to my soul to think of not being able to live here,” Langford said.
 “This massacre has left us lost and destroyed.
 I ask God that it not be what defines our community..”

 Mexico has been posting homicide totals in recent years at all-time highs since comparable records began to be kept in the 1990s.